 The ANS controls BP, heart rate, body temperature, weight, digestion, metabolism, fluid and electrolyte balance, sweating, urination, defecation, sexual response, and other processes.
 Many organs are controlled primarily by either the sympathetic or parasympathetic system, although they may receive input from both; occasionally, functions are reciprocal (eg, sympathetic input increases heart rate; parasympathetic decreases it).

 The sympathetic nervous system is catabolic; it activates fight-or-flight responses.
-The parasympathetic nervous system is anabolic; it conserves and restores (see see Divisions of the Autonomic Nervous System).
+The parasympathetic nervous system is anabolic; it conserves and restores (see Table 1: Divisions of the Autonomic Nervous System).

 |Divisions of the Autonomic Nervous System